-To request SHPO review, contact the regional HP Specialist for the resource or general contacts at shpo@state.sd.us or 605-774-3458.
+Or, contact the regional HP Specialist for the resource-or general contacts at shpo@state.sd.us or 605-774-3458.
 Staff can look up recent records by the "Entered By" or "Surveyor" fields, but the fastest way is to include in your message the Site ID number that the system assigns when you save the first section, Site Information.